Contact

 A Tech-Driven Suburb with Excellent Schools and Central DFW Access

-Richardson is a vibrant, established suburb located just north of Dallas, known for its exceptional public schools, robust local economy, and welcoming community feel.
-Long recognized as the heart of North Texas’s Telecom Corridor, Richardson is home to a high concentration of tech firms, corporate headquarters, and research facilities—making it one of the most employment-rich cities in the region.
+Richardson is a vibrant, well-established suburb located just north of Dallas, known for its exceptional public schools, robust economy, and welcoming community feel.
+Often called the heart of North Texas’s Telecom Corridor, the city is home to a high concentration of tech firms, corporate headquarters, and research facilities—making it one of the most employment-rich cities in the region.

 Its central location along US-75 and the President George Bush Turnpike (PGBT) places residents within easy reach of Dallas, Plano, Frisco, and DFW Airport, making it an ideal hub for commuters, remote professionals, and business travelers alike.
 Add in a walkable downtown, tree-lined residential pockets, and top-rated public schools, and you have a community that continues to attract families, professionals, and long-term investors year after year.